OrKoN/pg-queue/README.md

 - distributing task processing between multiple workers
 - other background tasks

+## Implementation Details

+- pg-queue stores jobs in a table in your database.
+Multiple queues are stored in the same table.
+- pg-queue polls the queues every 100 ms (configurable) to see if there are any jobs
+- pg-queue fetches `maxProcessingConcurrency` jobs using `SELECT FOR UPDATE SKIP LOCKED` so that concurrent workers are not blocked

 ## How to use

 - Implement your queue class by extending PgQueue.
 One queue deals with one message type provided via `<Email>`